LucaLeonx/MAPF_pii_Project/README.md

 # MAPFbench

-MAPFBench is a simple tool that simplifies the benchmarking of algorithms' implementations for the [Multi Agent Path Finding (MAPF) problem](https://en.wikipedia.org/wiki/Multi-agent_pathfinding).
+MAPFbench is a simple tool that simplifies the benchmarking of algorithms' implementations for the [Multi Agent Path Finding (MAPF) problem](https://en.wikipedia.org/wiki/Multi-agent_pathfinding).